DeepikaNR/daas/README.md

 # daas
 Docker as a service

-Offers the docker functionality as a REST web service.
+Offers the docker functionality as a REST web service(Docker Python SDK, Flask-restful)
-Technologies: Docker Python SDK, Flask-restful

 File organization: